scriptituk/tv-test-card-maker/README-beta.md

   – lots of patterns from a Vietnam artist
 - all manor of commercial outlets like Alamy, Adobe Stock etc. sell test cards of dubious authenticity

-In general, an analogue-era test pattern with uniform grey background or perfect typography or no telltale signs of handcrafted workmanship is likely to be a reconstruction.
+In general, any analogue-era test pattern with uniform grey background or perfect typography or no telltale signs of handcrafted workmanship is likely to be a reconstruction.

 ## In memoriam